Swimming Pool Drowning Accidents

 Some of the most horrific pool deaths and injuries result from outdated and/or dysfunctional pool drains.
 Drains that have too much suction power may easily suck and hold down a child or even an adult.
 In other instances the swimmer’s hair can get sucked into the drain, holding the victim down until drowning occurs.

 The Virginia Graeme Baker Pool and Spa Safety Act was enacted after the young girl died from entrapment in a pool drain.
 The Act requires that all swimming pool and spa drain covers comply with federal safety standards.
-Any drain-related deaths or injuries from non-compliance may result in significant compensation.
+Any drain-related deaths or injuries from non-compliance may result in significant damages.

 Who May Potentially Be Liable and Responsible for Swimming Pool Drownings and Injuries?